Apple Fritters

 A Few Apple Fritter Basics

-Before we dive deep into this recipe, I thought I would address some elementary things we need to get straight to begin:
+Before we dive deep into this recipe, I thought I would address some elementary things we need to begin:

 Are Apple Fritters Donuts?